What are Reps and Warranties?

 - A representation is used to entice the buyer to enter into the contract.
 If the seller breaches the contract, besides seeking compensation for damages, the buyer can terminate the contract.

-- On the other hand, a warranty recedes within the contract, and it comes after the representation.
-If the seller breaches the agreement, the buyer can seek compensation for damages but cannot terminate the contract.
+- On the other hand, a warranty resides within the contract, and it comes after the representation.
+If the seller breaches this part of the agreement, the buyer can seek compensation for damages but cannot terminate the contract.